 Don't commit config/database.yml

-config/database.yml in a git repository.
-There are two reasons
+We don't commit config/database.yml in a git repository.
+There are two reasons for this.

 - We don't want to disclose database password information of the committer.

 - Every developer's database details can be different i.e. username and password.
 Every time we push the code, there will be a conflict in a file.